Purchasing Policies and Procedures

 |PPP10||Return Materials Authorization (RMA) Process|

 1. GENERAL.
 As a rule, departments obtain goods and services through the purchasing process governed by State Bureau of Procurement policy and internal procedures within UW-L Purchasing Services.
-For most purchases, a requisition (green sheet, Form L-0620) is generated by the department and forwarded to Purchasing Services for review and approval.
-Accounts Payable then verifies the department's account balance and assigns a purchase order number when required.
-The requisition returns to Purchasing Services for further data entry, and a purchase order is printed by Computing Services.
+For most purchases, a purchase requisition is generated by the department, signed by the Department Chair, Dean, or Director and forwarded to Purchasing Services for review and approval.

 2. TYPES OF ORDERS.

 2.1 DIRECT PAYMENT.
-This is used for those items not requiring a purchase order, such as, memberships, registration fees, merchandise bought for resale, etc. (Definitions)
+This is used for those items not requiring a purchase order, such as, memberships, registration fees, services, etc. less than $5,000.

 2.2 PROCUREMENT CARD.
 This is used for low dollar supplies purchases (less than $5,000) under the conditions described in the Procurement Card Manual.